 Trucking Death – Confidential Settlement In Lowndes County, Alabama

 David Marsh settled a case on behalf of the family of a woman who was killed in a collision with a log truck in Lowndes County.
 The wreck happened on a dark stretch of a rural two-lane highway.

 Our 41-year-old client was traveling 83 mph in a 55 mph zone in an effort to get to work.
 The top of her sedan was sheared off when it went under the trailer of the log truck.
 The log truck was blocking her lane of travel because the driver was illegally backing it on the highway into a side driveway.
 The log trailer had only one working side lamp and its reflective tape was worn and very dirty.
 David argued that no matter how fast our client was traveling, our client could not have possibly seen the trailer across the roadway and in the darkness, struck the trailer.
 She left behind a husband and two teenage sons.

 Dram Shop – Confidential Settlement In Jefferson County, Alabama

-David Marsh and Mike Beard settled a case for a woman severely injured in a collision with a drunk driver on Highway 280 in Birmingham.
+David Marsh settled a case for a woman severely injured in a collision with a drunk driver on Highway 280 in Birmingham.
 The drunk driver’s blood alcohol level was more than three times the legal limit.
 A thorough investigation by MRB revealed that the young man had been drinking alcohol with friends at three different establishments though the entire night and into the early morning hours until the wreck occurred.
 Arguably, he was visibly intoxicated at all three places but he was still served more alcohol.
 Our client suffered pelvic and rib fractures and serious internal injuries.
 She underwent multiple surgeries but was left with permanent nerve damage.
 She has difficulty walking and is constantly in pain.